Shengjie-Cao/Shengjie-Cao.github.io/_news/IEDM24_presentation.md

 related_posts: false
 ---

-A presentation on 'Comprehensive Performance Re-assessment of Hafnia-based Cross-point FeRAM with Ultra-fast and Low-power Operation from Device/Array Perspective' has been delivered at the IEDM, in San Fransisco, USA.
+A presentation has been given at the IEDM, in San Fransisco, USA.